RichardRosenblat/anima-engine-docs/README.md

 ## Philosophy

-DAUGHTER is not designed to feel intelligent at all costs.
+ANIMA is not designed to feel intelligent at all costs.

 She is designed to feel **consistent, honest, and safe to grow with**.